Jupiter's northernmost cyclone, seen to the right along the bottom edge of image, was captured by Juno.

 This infrared image gives an unprecedented view of the southern aurora of Jupiter, as captured by NASA's Juno spacecraft on August 27, 2016.
 Juno's unique polar orbit provides the first opportunity to observe this region of the gas-giant planet in detail.

 NASA's Juno spacecraft has sent back its first photo of Jupiter, left, since entering into orbit around the planet.
-The photo, obtained July 10, is made from some of the first images taken by JunoCam and shows three of the massive planet's four largest moons -- Io, Europa and Ganymede, from left to right in the image.
+The photo is made from some of the first images taken by JunoCam and shows three of the massive planet's four largest moons: from left, Io, Europa and Ganymede.

 This was the final view of Jupiter taken by Juno before the on-board instruments were powered down to prepare for orbit.
 The image was taken June 29, 2016, while the spacecraft was 3.3 million miles (5.3 million kilometers) from Jupiter.